Ballard Power Systems (BLDP)

 AI Analysis | Feedback

-- Fuel Cell Stacks: The core electrochemical component that converts hydrogen and oxygen into electricity.
+- Fuel Cell Stacks: The core component of a fuel cell engine, converting hydrogen and oxygen into electricity, heat, and water.

 AI Analysis | Feedback

-Ballard Power Systems (BLDP) primarily sells its fuel cell products and technology to other companies (B2B), which integrate these solutions into various heavy-duty motive and stationary power applications.
-The company does not sell primarily to individuals.
+Ballard Power Systems (BLDP) primarily sells its proton exchange membrane (PEM) fuel cell products and services to other companies, including original equipment manufacturers (OEMs), systems integrators, and strategic partners in various heavy-duty motive and stationary power applications.

 AI Analysis | Feedback